audacity/audacity-from-svn-5GB/sf-cvs/trunk/audacity-src/README.txt

   * Audacity can import and display MIDI files, but they cannot be played or edited.

-  * Recording in full duplex (play existing tracks while recording) on some Linux systems causes the recording to sound slowed-down.
+  * Recording in Mono in full duplex (play existing tracks while recording) on some Linux systems causes the recording to sound slowed-down.
+This is due to a bug in the ALSA OSS emulation, and can be worked around be recording in Stereo

   * MacOS X only: Audacity cannot work with files or folders that are contained inside folders with international characters